Loophole-free Bell tests with randomly chosen subsets of measurement settings: Introduction

 \subsection{Motivation}

-Quantum advantage in applications based on the violation of Bell inequalities~\cite{NDN22,ZVR22,LZZ22, PGT23, LAL23, PAM10, SB20, AM16, SZB21} requires assuring that the observed correlations cannot be simulated with local realistic models~\cite{FC72,WJS98}.
+Quantum advantage, based on the violation of Bell inequalities~\cite{B64, NDN22,ZVR22,LZZ22, PGT23, LAL23, PAM10, SB20, AM16, SZB21}, requires ensuring that the observed correlations cannot be simulated with local realistic models~\cite{B64, B66,FC72,WJS98}.
 This demands a detection efficiency above a certain threshold $\eta_{\rm crit}$~\cite{P70} that depends on the nonlocal correlations.
-Recently~\cite{MCB22,XSS23}, several bipartite quantum correlations between high-dimensional quantum systems have been identified requiring $\eta_{\rm crit}$ smaller than the ones needed for qubits~\cite{GM87,E93} and ququarts~\cite{VPB10}, which are the systems used in the detection-loophole-free Bell tests performed so far \cite{RKM01,GMR13,CMK13,SMC15,GVW15,HBD15,RBG17,HZL22}.
+Recently~\cite{MCB22,XSS23}, several bipartite quantum correlations between high-dimensional quantum systems have been identified requiring $\eta_{\rm crit}$ smaller than those needed for qubits~\cite{GM87,E93} and ququarts~\cite{VPB10}, which are the systems used in the detection-loophole-free Bell tests performed so far \cite{RKM01,GMR13,CMK13,SMC15,GVW15,HBD15,RBG17,HZL22}.
 However, for all these cases, achieving a small detection efficiency requires a large number of settings.
-For example, to achieve $\eta_{\rm crit} = 0.510$ in Ref.~\cite{MCB22}, each party has to measure $2^{8}$ settings.
-Or, for example, to achieve $\eta_{\rm crit} = 0.324$ in Ref.~\cite{XSS23}, each party has to measure $2^{30}$ settings.
+For example, to achieve $\eta_{\rm crit} = 0.510$ in Ref.~\cite{MCB22}, each party has to measure $2^{8}$ settings, to achieve $\eta_{\rm crit} = 0.324$ in Ref.~\cite{XSS23}, each party has to measure $2^{30}$ settings.
 These correlations need too many settings to be useful for actual experiments.

-This begs the question of whether it is possible to detect loophole-free Bell nonlocality when the parties only choose, randomly, a {\em fraction} of these settings.
+This begs the question of whether it is possible to detect loophole-free Bell nonlocality when the parties only randomly choose a fraction of these settings.